purdue-cs193-fall-2019/homework-1-Igolden33/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Isaac Golden, First CS 193 HW

+- My Favorite things about CS193
+- Grades are simple and come mainly from participation
+- Easy intro to things we need to know in CS as Purdue
+- Teaches us general things that we should know about Computer Science that could be applied to any job or class we take

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for